 - If not corrected, will it cause further damage to other areas of the home?

 - Do they still manufacture it or will a substitute work?

 - What will it cost to repair it?

 - What are the qualifications of the person that has inspected the problem?

 People often gauge a home’s overall condition on the age of the home.
 Unfortunately, youth makes no guarantees.
 Although there is often less maintenance with a newer home, it can sometimes be subject to construction and material flaws.
 As for an older home, it may be a better buy or have fewer flaws because it has stood the test of time.
 The home’s age can be a deceptive indicator of its condition.

 The Bottom Line

-A home warranty can provide an additional level of comfort and protection.
+In situations where mechanical and appliances are reaching the end of their expected life, a home warranty can provide an additional level of comfort and protection.
 The buyer or the seller can purchase protection from the high cost of repairing major mechanical systems or appliance failures.

 There are no generalities to depend on when it comes to evaluating a home’s condition.
 Information obtained from experts such as home inspectors or specialty contractors is particularly valuable.
 Both buyer and seller need to be aware of and fully understand all condition issues and its impact on the value.
 This understanding will facilitate more confident and successful real estate decisions.